History of Las Vegas: 2017–2025: tragedies, pandemic, renewal, "Trump Slump"

 Shelley Berkley was elected mayor in the 2024 election, ending a combined 25-year tenure for the Goodmans.

 An explosion occurred on January 1, 2025, outside the main entrance of the Trump International Hotel Las Vegas near the Strip.
 A Tesla Cybertruck was the source; it contained firework mortars and gas canisters, which fueled the explosion.
 The vehicle's sole occupant died from a self-inflicted gunshot wound to the head just before the explosion and seven bystanders were injured by the blast.
 The driver and alleged perpetrator was identified as Matthew Alan Livelsberger, an American-born, active-duty United States Army Special Forces soldier from Colorado Springs, who was on leave from overseas duty.
 Livelsberger wrote two letters, recovered by the FBI from his burnt phone, in which he denied being a terrorist but admitted using explosives to convey a political message and ease his mental burdens.

 A reduction of international visitors to the U.S. during 2025 precipitated an economic downturn in the Las Vegas, with local officials citing a "Trump Slump" resulting from the Trump administration’s tariffs and immigration policies and practices as responsible for the downswing, with tourism from Canada and Mexico in steepest decline.
 AAA's annual top ten list of Labor Day destinations re-assigned Las Vegas, from sixth in 2024 to 10th in 2025.
+Las Vegas Strip casino profits were receded in 2025—net income was reported to have taken a sharp downturn from 2024, by 81.2%, in 2025, while downtown casinos experienced a 20.2% decline, posting a slightly higher net income than casinos on The Strip in 2025.

+2026−present

+Waymo fully autonomous self-driving vehicles began testing on Greater Las Vegas roadways in July 2026, with plans to open the service to the public later that year.